 Here’s a list of what I read in August!

 Delirium by Lauren Oliver – This is the first book in the Delirium trilogy.
 I didn’t love it, but I didn’t hate it either?
-I’m still looking for an underrated gem of perfect YA dystopian, but I think after I wrap this series up, I’ll call off my search– unless somebody besides a fifteen year old can vouch for a series for me.
-Okay, maybe I’m not the intended audience, but The Hunger Games was so awesome guys!
+I’m still looking for an underrated gem of perfect YA dystopian, but I think after I wrap this series up, I’ll call off my search.
+Maybe I’m not the intended audience, but The Hunger Games was so awesome guys!
 Why can’t there be more like that?
 I have such a soft spot for YA, but a lot of it feels so tedious, especially dystopian, which follows a lot of formulaic plots without the benefit of interesting writing styles.
-This series, like the Legend series, really suffers because of how eye-rolly the main romance is.
+This series, like the Legend series, really suffers because the main romance makes me roll my eyes.
 BUT, it has a seriously gutsy twist at the end of the first novel, and that is what kept me reading the second book later in the month.

 A Tree Grows in Brooklyn by Betty Smith – I reviewed that here, if you missed it.